 Contributing site names are masked in the N3C data; however, data can be differentiated, such as by Site A, Site B, etc.

 NCATS and the N3C community encourage citation of the N3C Data Enclave.
 Information on how to cite and acknowledge the N3C Data Enclave can be found in Acknowledging N3C in Publications and Presentations on the NCATS website, as well as in the Attribution & Publication Principles for N3C in the Zenodo database.

-For N3C Data Enclave support of all types, you can access the N3C Support Desk on the N3C website to view options.
+For N3C Data Enclave support of all types, you can access the N3C Support Desk website to view options.
 You can also attend any of the 3 N3C office hour sessions to talk to live experts in these specific areas:

-The Project Dashboard, which currently can be viewed by anyone with an N3C Data Enclave account, provides a list of approved projects.
-It includes:
+The Project Dashboard located inside the N3C Data Enclave can be viewed by anyone with an Enclave account.
+It provides a more detailed list of approved projects and the ability to request collaboration: